spineki/spineki.github.io/content/articles/closures_as_iterators.md

 Fair enough, we just need to add constructor to our Sentinel to implicitly be converted into an `IteratorAdapter<>` and...
 No, this will never work since IteratorAdapter is generic other a lambda, thus its type is unique...

 In really, what we created is not a true iterable.
-It is something which looks way more like `C++20` [ranges](https://en.cppreference.com/w/cpp/ranges)!
+It's is something which looks way more like `C++20` [ranges](https://en.cppreference.com/w/cpp/ranges)!
 (And indeed, the Sentinel terminology comes from there).
 Range do not need both ends to share the same type.
 They just need to be comparable.

-So instead of pretending we have an iterable, we "just" have to create a range.
+So instead of pretending we have an iterable, we "just" have to creat a range.

 ### Custom Ranges